10 vs. 12 inch Mattress: Which Should I Get?

 While comfort is king when it comes to getting a good night’s sleep, your weight and physique can determine what mattress is best suited for you.
 Below are the best mattresses for specific weight categories:

-- Lightweight sleepers (up to 130 lbs): Lighter People may prefer a thicker mattress like the Purple Hybrid Premier 3 which offers support and some give for comfort.
+- Lightweight sleepers (up to 130 lbs): Lighter People may prefer a thicker mattress that offers support and some give for comfort.

 - Average sleepers (130-230 lbs): Average sleepers may benefit from either 10 or 12-inch mattresses depending on how they sleep.
 Again, this will depend on their personal preference in terms of mattress firmness and thickness.

-- Heavier sleepers (130+ lbs): We recommend a 12-inch mattress, like the Purple Hybrid.
-This mattress is more firm for added support.
-If you prefer a more plush-feeling mattress.
-Try the Purple Hybrid Premier 3.
+- Heavier sleepers (130+ lbs): We recommend a 12-inch mattress, thats more firm for added support.

 When choosing a mattress, the way you sleep matters.
 Here’s a breakdown of the best thicknesses for different sleeping positions:

 - Side sleeping: Side sleepers can benefit from a more plush mattress that still supports curves in the shoulder and hips. .
-We recommend a 12-inch model, like the Purple Hybrid Premier 3.
+We recommend a 12-inch model.

 Number Of Sleep Partners